algolia/docsearch-scraper/README.md

 To use DocSearch the first thing you need is to create the config for the crawler.
-For more details about configs, check out https://github.com/algolia/docsearch-configs, you'll have a list of options you can use and a lot of live and working examples
+For more details about configs, check out https://github.com/algolia/docsearch-configs, you'll have a list of options you can use and a lot of live and working examples.

 #### Crawl the website

-Without docker
+Without docker:

 ```sh
 $ ./docsearch run /path/to/your/config
 ```

-With docker
+With docker:

 ```sh
 $ ./docsearch docker:build-scraper #Build the docker file